jinghuazhao/software-notes/ldsc/README.md

         --out BMI_CNS\
         --print-coefficients
 ```
-NB it is assumed that [all the required data](https://data.broadinstitute.org/alkesgroup/LDSCORE/) have been available.
+NB it is assumed that [all the required data](https://data.broadinstitute.org/alkesgroup/LDSCORE/) have been made available.

 ## Test